NuGet/docs.microsoft.com-nuget/docs/Tools/nuget-exe-CLI-Reference.md

 1. Determine the packages folder using the following priority order (NuGet gives an error if none of these folders are found):

     - The `%userprofile%\.nuget\packages` value in `project.json`.
-    - The folder specified with `-packagesdirectory`.
+    - The folder specified with `-PackagesDirectory`.
     - The `repositoryPath` vale in `Nuget.Config`
-    - The folder specified with `-solutiondirectory`
+    - The folder specified with `-SolutionSirectory`
     - `$(SolutionDir)\packages`

 1. When restoring packages for a solution, NuGet does the following:
     - Loads the solution file.
     - Restores solution level packages listed in `$(SolutionDir)\.nuget\packages.config` into the `packages` folder.
     - Restore packages listed in `$(ProjectDir)\packages.config` into the `packages` folder.
-For each package specified, restore the package in parallel unless `-disableparallelprocessing` is specified.
+For each package specified, restore the package in parallel unless `-DisableParallelProcessing` is specified.

 ### Examples